isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 ```

 This first part of the process pipeline gets data from the source field
-`component_va` and transforms it to array values that can be used to in the
+`component_va` and transforms it to array values that can be used in the
 migration lookup sub-process.

 ```
   field_foia_requests_va: